marijnh/Eloquent-JavaScript/11_async.md

 {{index thread, queue}}

 No matter how closely together events—such as timeouts or incoming requests—happen, a JavaScript environment will run only one program at a time.
 You can think of this as it running a big loop _around_ your program, called the _event loop_.
-When there's nothing to be done, that loop is stopped.
+When there's nothing to be done, that loop is paused.
 But as events come in, they are added to a queue, and their code is executed one after the other.
-Because no two things run at the same time, slow-running code might delay the handling of other events.
+Because no two things run at the same time, slow-running code can delay the handling of other events.

 This example sets a timeout but then dallies until after the timeout's intended point of time, causing the timeout to be late.